-Another of the appellants' contentions is that the permit fails to address impacts of the maintenance on downstream resources.
+Another of the appellants' contentions is that the locally approved permit fails to address impacts of the maintenance on downstream resources.
 By removing large amounts of vegetation in a natural channel, it can be expected that increased sedimentation may occur.
 In particular, Soledad Creek and the Tijuana River are identified as areas subject to this permit.
 Both of these drainages are upstream of and drain into sensitive biological resource areas.
 Soledad Creek is upstream of the Los Penasquitos Lagoon and the Tijuana River is upstream of the Tijuana Estuary, both containing significant sensitive biological resources that could be adversely impacted by increased sedimentation caused by the proposed maintenance activities.
-While the permit does a good job of including measures to assure impacts on water quality are addressed during construction, it is silent on this issue after the work has occurred.
+While the local permit does include measures to assure impacts on water quality are addressed during construction, there are minimal provisions to address this issue after the work has occurred.
+Just as during construction, detailed BMPs should be developed to assure post-construction erosion and sedimentation are minimized to reduce the potential for adverse impacts on sensitive downstream resources.
 Therefore, the appellants' contention that the City approval is inconsistent with the certified LCP, as it relates to protecting downstream resources, raises a substantial issue.

-- 3. Conclusion.
-Based on the information cited above, it appears the City's approval of the master coastal development permit is inconsistent with resource protection policies of the City's certified LCP.
+3. Conclusion.
+Based on the information cited above, it appears the City's approval of the master coastal development permit is inconsistent with resource protection policies of the City's certified LCP, thereby raising a substantial issue relative to the project's conformity with the certified LCP.
 Impacts to sensitive biological resources are approved without first knowing the extent of the impacts.
-While the City's process sets up a substantial conformance review process, the discretion for review of impacts or impact avoidance is delegated to the City's Development Services Department, without requiring issuance of an additional CDP.
-Thus, the Commission would be giving up its jurisdiction to review the analysis of potential impacts or required mitigation for individual projects approved by this permit for at least 20 years (or more if the permit does not expire).
-Once this permit is vested, other than to appeal the DSD's Substantial Conformance Review decision to the City's Planning Commission, there is no procedure to appeal the individual projects to the Coastal Commission.
-Therefore, the Commission finds that a substantial issue exists with respect to the consistency of the local government action with the City's certified Local Coastal Program. - 4.
-Substantial Issue Factors.
+While the City's process sets up a substantial conformance review process, the discretion for review of impacts or impact avoidance is delegated to the City's Development Services Department, without requiring issuance of an additional CDP to determine whether the individual projects are consistent with the certified LCP.
+Thus, if the Commission found no substantial issue, it would be giving up its jurisdiction to review the analysis of potential impacts or required mitigation for individual projects approved by this permit for at least 20 years.
+Once this permit is vested, other than to appeal the DSD's Substantial Conformance Review decision to the City's Planning Commission, there would be no mechanism or procedure to appeal the individual projects to the Coastal Commission.
+Therefore, the Commission finds that a substantial issue exists with respect to the consistency of the local government action with the City's certified Local Coastal Program.

+4. Substantial Issue Factors.
 As discussed above, there is inadequate factual and legal support for the City's determination that the proposed development is consistent with the certified LCP.
 The other factors that the Commission normally considers when evaluating whether a local government's action raises a substantial issue also support a finding of substantial issue.
 The objections to the project suggested by the appellants raise substantial issues of regional or statewide significance and the decision creates a poor precedent with respect to the protection of sensitive biological resources.
 In addition, the coastal resources affected by the decision are significant.